MartinThoma/MartinThoma.github.io/content/2020-01-12-pyproject.md

 tags: Python,packaging
 featured_image: logos/python.png
 ---
-The `pyproject.toml` file is a solution for defining the build system as a dependency.
+The `pyproject.toml` file allows package creators to define the build system as a dependency as well as a projects metadata.
 Also, other kinds of meta-data and the install requirements can be defined in it.

 If you are interested in a sample project, try [pypa/sampleproject](https://github.com/pypa/sampleproject) or try the [packaging tutorial](https://packaging.python.org/tutorials/packaging-projects/).